unicef/publicgoods-toolkit/procurement.md

 Agreements ("MSAs") while also encouraging vendors to seek multiple contract modules under their MSA.
 In addition, one can increase the size of modules as a project proceeds.
-Once a project has a set of vendors who understand the product, demonstrate open source expertise, and have established a track record of delivering quality work on time, the benefits of modular contracting decrease while the costs remain elevated.
+Once a project has a set of vendors who understand the product, demonstrate open-source expertise, and have established a track record of delivering quality work on time, the benefits of modular contracting decrease while the costs remain elevated.
 At that point, one might opt for larger contract modules, especially as the project grows in scope.